The Boxwood tree moth, Cydalima perspectalis, is an insect of the Crambidae family in the Lepidoptera order.

 If you have detected green caterpillars on your boxwood, warn any neighbors who might have boxwood trees, because they will certainly be contaminated soon.
 The earlier this problem is dealt with, the higher the chances of eradicating this parasite.

-Techniques and treatments against boxwood tree moths
+Techniques to treat against boxwood tree moths

 The first thing to do when you spot these green caterpillars in your boxwood trees is to manually pick them off.